-Sexual and Reproductive Health Matters has signed on to a call to action to include SRHR as an essential element to achieve universal health coverage (UHC) led by the Partnership for Maternal, Newborn & Child Health (PMNCH).
+Sexual and Reproductive Health Matters has collaborated closely with the Partnership for Maternal, Newborn & Child Health (PMNCH) on the development and implementation of a call to action to include SRHR as an essential element to achieve universal health coverage (UHC).

 Universal health coverage (UHC) is rapidly emerging as an essential framework to promote healthy lives and wellbeing for all people (SDG 3).
 As countries define their UHC policies and programmes, there is a unique opportunity to ensure that UHC efforts include sexual and reproductive health and rights (SRHR) interventions that are grounded in evidence and based on principles of gender equality and equity in access.
 Improving the health of women, girls and adolescents, including their SRHR, is at the centre of UHC’s broad health and development goals, and critical to their achievement.